Shehan-lakshitha/Shehan-lakshitha/README.md

 - 👋 Hi, I’m @Shehan-lakshitha
 - 👀 I’m interested in web develoment and AI
 - 👀 I'm also interesting in andriod app development
-- 🌱 I’m currently learning at Sabaragamuwa university Sri Lanka
+- 🌱 I’m currently learning at @Sabaragamuwa University of Sri Lanka
 - 💞️ I’m looking to collaborate on any web develoment projects and other interesting projects
 - 📫 You can reach me through my e-mail shehanlaksh@gmail.com